denten-books/plain-text/30-format.md

 outward appearance changes, taking on a phantasmal, fantastic, ghostly, imaginable, and even "virtual" shape and appearance (all reasonable English approximations of the Greek *phantazomenōn*).
-Accordingly, Jowett translates *phantazomenōn* (that which is changeable) as "form" and Lamb as "appearance."
+Accordingly, Jowett translates *phantazomenōn*---that which is changeable---as "form" and Lamb as "appearance."

 Contrast the *Timaeus* passages with the ones in *Cratylus*, about name-giving.
 In *Cratylus*, Socrates and Hermogenes discuss the ways in which